The Real Signs That Matter

 The story isn't playing out as expected this year, as investors and analysts navigate a slew of forces beyond just the path of short-term rates - faltering inflation data, waning confidence in Donald Trump's agenda, haven demand and a growing conviction that the bond market will smoothly digest the transition to a smaller Fed balance sheet.

-Not that long ago, it was common for the third time to hear "interest rates have nowhere to go but up."
+Not that long ago, it was common for the third time to hear "interest rates have nowhere to go but up".
 And each time that rallying cry of optimism is sounded, the bond market is lower in yield than the last.
 It is perhaps not the most prominent and widely followed signal, but it is the most resolute and clear.
 The yield curve describes the economy, in particular the one expected in the near and intermediate future, and what it says today is unambiguous about the global state of economic affairs: "something" is still wrong.
 Liquidity preferences continue to be the dominant setting.

 We can look to other places to confirm that diagnosis, a plethora of imperfections that in isolation would be curious oddities but all together describe a horrific imprint way worse than any single business cycle.
-The oil market was one of the chief symptoms of the "rising dollar," whose crash in early 2015 was a prominent rejoinder to the mainstream narrative.
+The oil market was one of the chief symptoms of the "rising dollar", whose crash in early 2015 was a prominent rejoinder to the mainstream narrative.
 It is ridiculous to try to claim the economy is about to take off at the same time as an outright collapse in crude, and those that tried in short order realized just how ridiculous it was.

 While there is a focus again on the oil price now, as it is up from its trough last year, that indication was not the lone signal for distress.
 The futures curve went from its normal backwardation in the summer of 2014 to often unbelievably sharp contango.
 Despite the price drop which should have induced a pickup in demand as economics (small "e") says, after just about three years the futures curve remains in contango.
 Even OPEC - they of the "supply glut" narrative feeding the one about "transitory" - now realizes it was always ever demand.